JaredCorduan/CIPs/CIP-1694/README.md

 * a deposit amount (recorded since the amount of the deposit is an updatable protocol parameter)
 * a reward address to receive the deposit when it is repaid
-* an anchor for any metadata that is needed to justify the action
+* an optional anchor for any metadata that is needed to justify the action
 * a hash digest value to prevent collisions with competing actions of the same type (as described earlier)

 <!-- TODO: Provide a CBOR specification in the annexe for these new on-chain entities -->